nemtsov/json-mask/README.md

 It will integrate with your existing services with no additional code if you're using `res.json()` or `res.jsonp()`.*

-This library has no dependencies; and that's a feature.
+This library has no dependencies.
 It works in Node as well as in the browser:

 [![browser support](https://ci.testling.com/nemtsov/json-mask.png)](https://ci.testling.com/nemtsov/json-mask)